-- (a) In accordance with the provisions of this article, the zoning administrator shall have final authority with regard to the review and approval, conditional approval, or disapproval of preliminary plats, final plats, lot combination plats, boundary line adjustments, dedication plats and condominium plans; provided, however, the zoning administrator does not have authority to accept any public improvements on behalf of the Statham City Council.
-Public streets shall only be accepted by the Statham City Council, following procedures for public dedications specified in this article. - (b) The zoning administrator shall not sign and approve any final or other plat required by this article, nor shall any plat be authorized for recording, unless the plat meets the minimum requirements of this article and any other applicable provision of this UDC.
+- (a) In accordance with the provisions of this article, the zoning administrator shall have final authority with regard to the review and approval, conditional approval, or disapproval of final plats for minor subdivisions, lot combination plats, boundary line adjustments, and condominium plans; provided, however, the zoning administrator does not have authority to accept any public improvements on behalf of the Statham City Council.
+Public streets and any other public improvement to be dedicated to the city shall only be accepted by the Statham City Council, following procedures for public dedications specified in this article. - (b) The zoning administrator shall not sign and approve any final or other plat required by this article, nor shall any plat be authorized for recording, unless the plat meets the minimum requirements of this article and any other applicable provision of this UDC.